 Business impact out of design thinking for innovation—profitably ferreting out value from the market

 Often, we entice to think that design thinking means innovating completely new products.
 That sounds very interesting in an idea competition.
-However, business impact does not depend on releasing one after another product and praying for the luck.
+However, business impact does not depend on releasing one after another product and praying for luck.
 It’s too expensive to perform such random experimentation.
-Unfortunately, our current product innovation practice looks like this, as more than 80 percent of products end their life before ferreting out profitable revenue from the market.
+Unfortunately, our current Product innovation practice looks like this, as more than 80 percent of products end their life before ferreting out profitable revenue from the market.

 On the other hand, companies like Apple or Toyota are extracting value from the market through only a handful of products.
 The globally most successful company Apple has not been showing magic out of its capability of releasing tens or hundreds of new products every year.
-Moreover, Apple is not selling the same iPhone or iPad year after year as magical innovation of Steve Jobs.
-Creating the business impact of out of innovation requires a laser focus on design thinking.
+Moreover, Apple is not selling the same iPhone or iPad year after year as the magical innovation of Steve Jobs.
+Creating the business impact out of innovation requires a laser focus on design thinking.

 The convergence of multiple products for getting the scope advantage

 Over the last 20, the focus of designing thinking has been to converge one after another product within the mobile phone handset.
 It began the journey of converging PDA, leading to the camera.
-Over its journey, smartphone has gobbled up at least more than half a dozen products.
+Over its journey, the smartphone has gobbled up at least more than half a dozen products.
 Consequentially, customers are getting a better tool for getting their jobs done.
 And it also opened a profitable opportunity for the producers for extracting value from the market out of ideas.

 Feature addition and enhancement for incremental and sustaining innovation

 Let’s look into the microwave oven or the automobile.
 Over the last 100 years, automobiles are evolving with the addition and enhancement of features.
-Incremental innovation is vital for increasing the utility and also lowering the cost.
+Incremental innovation is vital for increasing the Utility and also lowering the cost.
 Apparently, feature addition increases the cost and also complexity.
 But not always.
 It also has the potential of lowering the cost and reducing complexity.
-For example, the automobile’s VVTi engine feature has lowered the automobile’s life time cost due to higher fuel efficiency.
+For example, the automobile’s VVTi engine feature has lowered the automobile’s lifetime cost due to higher fuel efficiency.
 Similarly, it has lowered the complexity of engine tunning.
 Hence, ideas for incremental innovation are vital for creating a business impact out of innovation.

 Furthermore, innovations behave like a seasonal crop in the competitive market.
 Let’s look into even magical iPhone.
 Why has Apple been releasing successive better versions at regular intervals?
 Why did once unsinkable Nakia disappeared upon failing to release the next version, strong enough to fend off the invasion of the iPhone?
 In fact, innovators are compelled to keep releasing successive better versions to bounce back the willingness to pay for sustaining innovation in the competitive market.
-Hence design thinking is not about just exercising with creative problem solving or applied creativity.
+Hence design thinking is not about just exercising creative problem solving or applied creativity.
 It’s about focusing on those ideas which help the innovation to bounce back from the competition pressure.

 Creating the option for 3rd party plugins for leveraging externality